peteonrails/zfs-on-clear-linux/README.md

 very good about catching up quickly, but on occasion you will find a lag between a new kernel release and a supprted ZFS driver.

+## Root installations

-For this reason, if you are going to run ZFS on root, I recommend you use a long term support kernel along with the latest ZFS driver.
+Since there is a lag between kernel releases and ZFS support, I recommend that you use a long term support kernel along with the latest ZFS driver if you are going to run ZFS on root.

-If you choose to use a native kernel and ZFS on root, clr-boot-manager will refuse to update your kernels, so you will have to get comfortable with installing newkernels to systemd-boot, which is a good skill to have in any case.
+If you choose to use a native kernel and ZFS on root, clr-boot-manager will refuse to update your kernels, so you will have to get comfortable with installing new kernels to systemd-boot, which is a good skill to have in any case.

+We will explore ZFS on root after we get a working ZFS driver for non-root disks.

-## Non-Root
+## Non-Root installation

 Before making the decision to run your CLR_ROOT partition on a ZFS dataset, you should verify that you can get ZFS working